mirko1075/Covid19-monitor/README.md

 ​
 The **MVP** will include:
 ​
-- **Homepage:** it will include all the links to navigate around the app and the music genre buttons and display the daily data of the world scope (Contagioous, deaths, recovered)
+- **Homepage:** it will include all the links to navigate around the app and the music genre buttons and display the updated daily data of the world scope (Contagioous, deaths, recovered)
 - **Dashboard:** Wioll display the top 10 countries displayed in sections for contagoious, deaths, recovered.
 Dropdown menu to select Country and see the detail for each one selected
 - **Sign Up:** A registration form for new users with email and password validation.
 - **Log In:** A form for signed up users with email and password validation.